Why start with the basics of self-care?

 - Drink water daily – cut back on caffeine.
 I know caffeine is the staple of every busy person but you’ll feel and sleep better too.

-- Exercise 30 minutes daily: I know, break it up into either 10-minute intervals or combine it with a hobby to make it more fun.
+- Exercise 30 minutes; 5 days a week: I know, break it up into either 10-minute intervals or combine it with a hobby to make it more fun.

 - Shower regularly